-Today, I would like to share some interesting news about how many people migrated to Texas during the pandemic.
+Today, I want to share some interesting news about how many people moved to Texas during the pandemic.
 The COVID-19 pandemic brought many changes worldwide, and Texas was no exception.
-So, let's take a look at the migration status to Texas together.
+So, shall we take a look at the migration trends to Texas?

-From 2020 to 2022, during the pandemic, Texas was one of the states with the highest population influx in the U.S. According to statistics, over 500,000 new residents migrated to Texas during this period.
-This is an increase of more than 20% compared to before the pandemic, particularly noticeable in major urban areas like Dallas-Fort Worth, Austin, and Houston.
+From 2020 to 2022, during the pandemic, Texas was one of the states with the highest population influx in the U.S. According to statistics, over 500,000 new residents moved to Texas during this period.
+This represents an increase of more than 20% compared to before the pandemic, particularly noticeable in major metropolitan areas like Dallas-Fort Worth, Austin, and Houston.

 Reasons for Migration: What Made Texas Attractive?